Dylan-JD/Trojanmap/REPORT.md

 - Otherwise, the function returns a vector of names given a partial name.

 ##### 3> Implementation method
-1) Remove spaces (if exist) from the end of the input string
+1) Remove spaces (if exist) at the end of the input string
 2) Traverse all nodes on the map
 3) If the size of input is greater than the size of node’s name, we skip this node
 4) Covert two strings to the lower cases